aniqaqill/auth-server/README.md

 # Regov Technologies assignment
-Based on the given Question 2.Implement a user registration and login API, connect mysql database, a user should be able to register and then use the registered detials to sign into the system.
+Based on the given Question 2.Implement a user registration and login API, connect mysql database, a user should be able to register and then use the registered details to sign into the system.
 A signed in user should be able to log out from the system.

 # Technologies Used for Front-End
 - NodeJS